drrdrem/drrdrem.github.io/_posts/2019-08-14-Mathematics of Machine Learning Summer School - Bandits.md

 title: 'Mathematic of Machine Learning Summer School - Bandits'
 date: 2019-08-14
 permalink: /posts/2019/08/Mathematics of Machine Learning Summer School - Bandits/
+excerpt: "This is the note of Mathematics of Machine Learning Summer School - Bandits at University of Washington, which was taught by Kevin Jamieson (University of Washington)."
 toc: true
 tags: [Bandits, Machine Learning, MSRI]
 header-includes:
   - \usepackage{algorithm2e}
 ---

-This is the note of Mathematics of Machine Learning Summer School - Bandits at University of Washington, which was taught by Kevin Jamieson (University of Washington).
+Bandits' problems are named after Casino.

 # Algorithm 1
 Just a sample algorithmn